-He was in the OSU library reading about vampires for his History of Vampires class or some such thing.
+He was in the OSU library reading about vampires for his Eastern European and Slavic studies course.
 He was distracted by four other students at the next table having a lively conversation about their Introduction to Investment Management class.
 They seemed to really be enjoying themselves, he says.

 “I remember thinking, here I am wasting my time reading about vampires.
 And there they are, talking about tech bubbles and stuff that’s real and now.
 I realized history could always be a hobby, but it’s about the past.
 I wanted to create a future, not just for myself but for others, too.
 So I switched my major to finance.”